Why Having Everything in One Place Matters: How Centralization Drives Faster Decisions and Better Outcomes

 Why this actually matters

-Cognitive load is the hidden killer.
+Cognitive load is a hidden challenge.

-Fragmentation creates risk.
+Fragmentation introduces risk.

 Your brain is not a CRM.